briandowns/libgithub/README.md

 - [x] Get all codes of conduct
 - [x] Get a code of conduct by key

-### Rate Limit

-Each response from the API includes rate limit data.
-This information is stored in the `rate_limit_data` field on the response struct.

-To get specific information on rate limiting, the SDK supports these calls.

-- [ ] Get rate limit info

 ## Requirements / Dependencies